 In addition to liabilities, the statement of net position and/or balance sheet will sometimes report a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of net position or fund balance that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
+This separate financial statement element, deferred inflows of resources, represents an acquisition of net assets that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The County has the following items that qualify for reporting in this category:

 - Unavailable revenue is reported only in the governmental funds balance sheet.
-These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available. - Difference in projected and actual earnings on pension and OPEB assets The difference is deferred and amortized over a closed five-year period. - Difference in expected and actual pension and OPEB experience This difference is deferred and recognized over the estimated average remaining lives of all members determined as of the measurement date.
+These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available. - The County recognizes deferred inflows related to leases for its lessor transactions.
+These amounts offset the receivable related to the lease and will be recognized systematically in future years over the life of the lease. - Difference in projected and actual earnings on pension and OPEB assets The difference is deferred and amortized over a closed five-year period.

+• Difference in expected and actual pension and OPEB experience - This difference is deferred and recognized over the estimated average remaining lives of all members determined as of the measurement date.